 Advancing Capital Markets with Blockchain Technology

-A report exploring the role of CSDs and Ethereum in Decentralized Finance
+A report exploring the role of CSDs and Ethereum in Decentralized Finance.

-How will blockchain impact investment management?
+How does blockchain impact asset management?

 Venture capital firms, private equity firms, real estate funds, and specialty markets are facing demands to improve liability risk management, adapt more dynamic decision-making structures, and address the increasing complexity of ever-changing regulations.
 Blockchain can effectively streamline asset and stakeholder management.
 It allows: